August 22, 2019 195

 Communication is the life wire of every organization.
 It is the soul of business.
 In business management, communication makes possible important processes and functions such as planning, organizing, leading, supervising decision-making, delegating and motivating.
 It is also involved in budgeting, negotiations, representing and controlling.

 Communication may be internal or external.
-Internal communication occurs within organization while external communication is between people within the organization and those outside.
+Internal communication occurs within the organization while external communication is between people within the organization and that outside.

 Through the internet, the computer has made business communication in various forms possible.
 Internet is meant for communication both within and across national boundaries.

-The internet is a world-wide communication matrix that provides users with access to electronic mail, news, training, instruction, maps, computer files, games and countless volume of information on virtually and subject.
+The internet is a world-wide communication matrix that provides users with access to electronic mail, news, training, instruction, maps, computer files, games and countless volumes of information on virtually any subject.
 The internet even links customers to commercial websites where one can compare and buy products without leaving home.